-Dr. Edward McLean built this colonial style, three-storyhome in 1927 for his growing family.
-It includes seventeen rooms, a full basement and attic, two fireplaces, and three bathrooms.
-The home is owned by the city, was managed by the Friends of the McLean Park & House group for 42 years has been turned back to the city for management.
+Dr. Edward McLean built this home in 1927 for his family.
+The colonial style, three-story home to suit their growing family.
+It includes seventeen rooms, a full basement and attic, two fireplaces, and three baths.
+The home owned by the city but managed by the Friends of the McLean Park & House House for 42 years has been turned back to the city for management.